pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 - You use open source packaging tools on Windows or Linux to install applications onto your local system.

-The following account and application versions are required for use in this document:
+The following account, resources, and application versions are required for use in this document:

-- A Microsoft Azure account with a payment method set up to pay for the Azure resources you create using this document.
+- A Microsoft Azure account with a payment method set up to pay for the Azure resources that you create.
 You should also have sufficient Microsoft Azure account permissions and knowledge to:

   - Create an AKS service, an SQL Database, and a storage resource.

-  - Select an appropriate Location in which to deploy Microsoft Azure resources;
+  - Select an appropriate location in which to deploy Microsoft Azure resources;
-    the document assumes your Location is US East.
+    the document assumes your location is US East.

   - You are responsible for any financial costs incurred for your AKS resources.

-- Pega Platform 8.3.1 or later
+- Pega Platform 8.3.1 or later.

 - Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your AKS cluster.
 After you build your image, you must make it available in a private Docker registry.
 In order to construct your own image from the base image that Pega provides, you must have: